-Following is summary of the text of certain provisions contained in each of the contracts between the Authority and the Cities of Cedar Hill, DeSoto, Duncanville, Ferris and Lancaster (the "Contracts").
-The Authority has a separate contract with each City, and, as a consequence, certain provisions may differ slightly between Contracts in order to suit each City's particular needs.
+The following is a summary of certain selected provisions contained in the contract between the Authority and the Cities of Cedar Hill, DeSoto, Duncanville, Ferris and Lancaster (the "Contract") with respect to the System.
 References in this section to "Project" refer to the "System."

-Reference is hereby made to the full and complete Contract for further information, copies of which are available upon request from the Financial Advisor.
-Certain provisions, including dates and other time references discussed below, are as specified in the Contracts and have not been revised to reflect more recent dates or time periods.
+Reference is hereby made to each full and complete Contract for further information, copies of which are available upon request from the Financial Advisor.
+Certain provisions, including dates and other time references discussed below, are as expressly specified in the Contract and have not been revised to reflect more recent dates or time periods.